-Richard Bolton settled in New Zealand in 2004 with his New Zealand born wife, after working as a professional watercolour artist in the United Kingdom.
-As well as being inspired by the local scenes around Cambridge shire, where he has worked and lived, he has travelled all over the World to paint including Australia, China, Taiwan, Israel, Europe and New Zealand.
+Richard Bolton settled in New Zealand in 2004 with his New Zealand-born wife after working as a professional watercolour artist in the United Kingdom.
+As well as being inspired by the local scenes around Cambridge Shire, where he has worked and lived, he has travelled all over the World to paint, including in Australia, China, Taiwan, Israel, Europe and New Zealand.
 Many people are familiar with his work through book publications and magazine articles on painting in watercolour.
 His books have been published in the U.K., U.S.A. and China, with translations into other languages.
 He has exhibited widely throughout the U.K. and has won awards at the Royal Institute of Watercolourists in London.
 He is now living and working from his studio in Geraldine.
-Richard paints a wide variety of subjects.

 ROMANTIC CITIES AROUND THE WORLD

-Joseph Mallord William Turner (April 1775- 1851) was an English Romantic landscape painter, watercolourist and printmaker, whose style can be said to have the foundation for Impressionism.
-He spent much of his life near the River Thames and did many paintings of ships and waterside scenes, both in watercolour and in oils, His famous painting The ‘Fighting Temeraire’ 1838
+Joseph Mallord William Turner (April 1775- 1851) was an English Romantic landscape painter, watercolourist and printmaker whose style can be said to have the foundation for Impressionism.
+He spent much of his life near the River Thames and did many paintings of ships and waterside scenes in watercolour and oils.
+His famous painting The ‘Fighting Temeraire’ 1838

-Claude Monet (November 1840- 1926), painted a series of impressionist oil paintings of the Palace of Westminster, home of the British Parliament, Thames River, in 1899 and the early months of 1900 – 1901 during stays in London.
+During his stays in London, Claude Monet (November 1840- 1926) painted a series of impressionist oil paintings of the Palace of Westminster, home of the British Parliament, Thames River, in 1899 and early 1900 – 1901.

 EXPLORING THE ICONIC SIGHT OF VENICE